adamperelman/dunce-cap/README.md

 -think about what the theory says about how GenericJoin should behave on a pairwise join (before/after running a full reducer)
 -parallelize generic join (and/or yannakakis) (using OpenMP?)
--write a script to read a query plan (tree decomp?) from a JSON file
+-write a script to read a query plan (tree decomp?) from a JSON file -write a "query compiler" to produce a tree decomp

 IDEAS:
 -instead of having each node store its values separately, have the first list of values point to locations in a second list of values; this should improve caching when we stream over all tuples